Frequently asked questions (MBBS and BDS)

 All our interviews take place in January and February.
 We start inviting selected candidates to interview at the beginning of January through to February each year.
 GEP MB BS 4-year programme runs the assessment centre in February of each year.

 I have an interview.
 What should I expect?

-All shortlisted candidates are asked to attend for interview.
+All shortlisted candidates are asked to attend an interview.
 For the 5 year MB BS and BDS programme, we always interview using a panel (which can contain tutors, admissions staff, doctors and dentists and current students) and are looking for the qualities that we consider would make you a good doctor or dentist.
-It would be useful to prepare yourself by looking at admissionsforum.net where you can find details of other students' experiences of interview.
+It would be useful to prepare yourself by browsing student forums where you can find details of other students' experiences of interview.